Harvesting & Importing

 uses aliases to manage directing VuFind to the collection in Solr that have the

-"live" biblio data that should be used for searching: biblio1
+"live" biblio data that should be used for searching: biblio1 or biblio2.

 This means we will on occasion need to swap them.
 This occasion being when